-We meet every six weeks or so, upstairs, at Literati Bookstore, 124 E. Washington, downtown Ann Arbor, Michigan, to discuss books with connections to ecology.
+We meet every six weeks or so, upstairs, at Literati Bookstore, 124 E. Washington, downtown Ann Arbor, Michigan.
+Our book choices are informed by the climate and extinction crises, environmental racism, and the need to foster a sense of possibility.
 All are welcome!
 Usually we choose a newish title but occasionally we return to classics, such as books by Aldo Leopoldo and Gary Snyder.
 We’ve read collections of poems as well as extremely practical guidebooks to the climate and extinction crises.
-The other day I was pleased to note that we’ve been meeting regularly since 2015, even during the pandemic when we carried on virtually and via some lovely summertime patio gatherings.
+The other day I was pleased to note that we’ve been meeting regularly since May 2015, even during the pandemic when we carried on virtually and via some lovely summertime patio gatherings.